fabianaColombo/nodejs-rabbitmq-service/README.md

 Open [http://localhost:5000](http://localhost:5000) and verify the server is running.
 If all is correct, you should see "Message receiver running...".
 Your terminal window should also have print: "[*] Waiting for messages in hello2.
 To exit press CTRL+C"

+#### Test the queue

+1. Use the Postman collection provided in the documents section below.
+2. Select the GET request: Trigger send message to RabbitMQ
+3. Make sure the 3 servers mentioned in the section above are running and start sending requests.

+- As the MAC-address returned by our fake DHCP server is random and not all of them has a valid format, the response can alternate between 202 Accepted and 400 Bad Request.
+- If server fails, a 500 Internal Error will be returned.
+- If the message is successfully placed in the queue (Postman displayes status 202), the sender should print <pre><code>[x] Sent "xml message"</code></pre> and receiver should print <pre><code>[x] Received "xml message"</code></pre>
+- As a simulation of a slow process, there is a delay in the message consumer, if all works well, a few seconds later the receiver should acknowledge and print <pre><code>[x] Done </code></pre>

 ## API Documentation